Mhdali03/api-docs/README.md

   "currency" : "USD",
   "notificationUrl" : "https://example.com/pay",
   "transactionSpeed" : "HIGH",
-  "memo" : "Order of flowers and chocolates", "paymentAckMessage" : "Thank you for shopping at example.com" "merchantTransactionId" : "2015-03-10/123/1"
+  "message" : "Order of flowers and chocolates", "paymentAckMessage" : "Thank you for shopping at example.com" "merchantTransactionId" : "2015-03-10/123/1"
 }

 ```
+All parameters are required.

 Explanation of the fields: